MicrosoftDocs/appcenter-docs/docs/errors/featureset.md

 In this page, you will learn about the feature set available for Xamarin errors.

 > [!NOTE]
-> While the Crashes and Errors section portal experience is similar, there is not feature parity between the two sections of App Center.
+> While the Crashes and Errors section portal experience is similar, there isn't feature parity between the two sections of App Center.

 ## Error Group Overview